robertdavidgraham/hunter-dkim/README.md

 when people break into a computer and steal the wallet's private-key.
 If somebody broke into GMail, they'd be able to forge signatures as well.

-## FAQ: Okay, you've verified the metadata, but couldn't the contents of the body of the email be changed?
+### "Okay, you've verified the metadata, but couldn't the contents of the body of the email be changed?"

 The signature covers both the metadata and the body.
+The slightest change to either invalidates the signature.

-## FAQ: Okay, you've verified the email contents, couldn't the metadata be spoofed, such as the real email being sent last month?
+### "Okay, you've verified the email contents, couldn't the metadata be spoofed, such as the real email being sent last month?"

 The signature covers both the metadata and the body.
+Yes, some email metadata isn't covered by the signature, esoteric things like `X-Received:` headers.
+But the signature does cover the ones we care about: `Date:`, `From:`, `To:`, and `Subject:`.

-## FAQ: How about very small changes?
-Couldn't they escape detection?
+### "How about very small changes?
+Couldn't they escape detection?"

 It's like being a "little bit pregnant".
 If you changed the smallest thing, then the entire signatures fails -- and verification fails.
 It doesn't matter how small.

 Well, except spaces.
 DKIM uses a "relaxed" verification scheme which allows, in certain circumstances, spaces to be added.

-In theory this could be an issue, but here.
-This message used the "quoted printable" encoding, meaning, there's no place to insert a space.
+But even that isn't an issue here.
+This message used the "quoted printable" encoding, which means there's almost no place to add a space.

-## FAQ: But GMail's DNS servers no longer provide the public-key
+### "But GMail's DNS servers no longer provide the public-key"

 This is indeed a problem -- for most email domains that aren't GMail.